za-net/za-net.github.io/_pages/about-join.md

 If you prefer a hands-on approach, you can build your own repeater or micro node.
 With the right hardware and guidance, constructing your own equipment can be a rewarding experience and offers flexibility in customization.

+To build your own, checkout the links under the About > Guides and HowTo's section.

 ## Register Your Club

 Clubs are the backbone of the amateur radio community, and we welcome clubs to join ZA-Net.
 By registering your club with us, you gain access to a network of like-minded enthusiasts and the opportunity to share bulletins and schedules with a wider audience.
 We'll help you publish your club's bulletins and schedules to ensure they reach the ZA-Net community.